SQL++ Query Strings

 Purpose

-Specifies the data source, or sources, and optionally applies an alias (AS
+Specifies the data source, or sources, and optionally applies an alias (AS).
+It is mandatory.

 Syntax